Bill Leithhead's Fungi Links

 1 Morel Mushroom Lane--Home of the Morel US morel hunter's site.

 Uni of Hawaii - Botany 135 - 2003 Magical Mushrooms and Mystical Molds.
-Worth reading, covering many aspects of fungi.
+Lecture notes for a course in fungi, well worth reading.

 How to cook Amanita muscaria safely.
 Cooking instructions for this hallucinogenic mushroom.
 Follow at you peril!